This is a guide all about backpacking Puerto Rico!

 This Island is more visited by typical holiday-goers, which means that prices for rooms/restaurants are a little steeper than Culebra.

 It is also worthwhile to mention here that both Vieques and Culebra can be accessed using the ferry from Fajardo, with several running every day.

-The ancient history and rich culture to be discover here should have you wanting to extend you stay on the island..
+The ancient history and rich culture to be discovered here should have you wanting to extend your stay on the island.

 Central and South Regions